canonn-science/CAPIv2-Updater/Readme.md

 ## Usage

-These are the following commands for running the updater after being built
+These are the following commands for running the updater.

 ### status

 `npm run status`
 Displays basic status of Canonn API

+#### status:dev

+`npm run status:dev`
+Used to display the status without building while in a development mode

 ### updateSystems

 `npm run updateSystems`
 Update all Systems that are candidates

+`npm run updateSystems systems=[1,2,3,...]`
+You can also query for specific systems

+#### updateSystems:dev

+`npm run updateSystems:dev`
+Update all Systems that are candidates without building

+`npm run updateSystems:dev systems=[1,2,3,...]`
+You can also query for specific systems without building

 ### updateBodies

 `npm run updateBodies`
 Update all Bodies that are candidates

+`npm run updateBodies bodies=[1,2,3,...]`
+You can also query for specific bodies.

+#### updateBodies:dev

+`npm run updateBodies:dev`
+Update all Bodies that are candidates without building

+`npm run updateBodies:dev bodies=[1,2,3,...]`
+You can also query for specific bodies without building

 ### updateAll

 `npm run updateAll`
+Update all systems and bodies that are candidates

+#### updateAll:dev

+`npm run updateAll:dev`
-Update all systems that are candidates
+Update all systems and bodies that are candidates without building